History

 The Murder of Lord Darnley at Kirk o' Fields, 1567

-In February Lord Darnley, Mary's husband had been lodging at a house, Kirk 'o Fields, in the Royal Mile, Edinburgh, a few hundred yards from Mary at Holyrood Palace.
+In February, Mary's husband, Lord Darnley, had been lodging at a house, Kirk o'Field, in the Old Town of Edinburgh, about half a mile from Mary at Holyrood Palace.

 Contemporary drawing of the scene

 Had he heard suspicious sounds under his room where large amounts of gunpowder had been secretly hidden?
 Perhaps he had heard the sound of the torch lighting the fuse.
-A chair and rope was also found in the garden; Darnley and his groom had used it to climb out of the first floor window.
+A chair and a length of rope were also found in the garden; Darnley and his groom had used the rope to climb out of the first floor window.
 They both lay dead, clad only in nightgowns, one dagger between them.
+Were they killed by the explosion while trying to escape?
+Or were they intercepted and strangled in the garden?

-Below, the townspeople of Edinburgh gather round and four soldiers carry a body for burial
+Below, the townspeople of Edinburgh gather round and four soldiers carry a body away for burial